TiloPapke/FinanceOverViewTraining/README.md

 open mile stones:

 hint: new miles stones might be added

-goal points for version 0.0.4
-- [ ] unit tests
-- [ ] hashed session id to ensure a users identity for futres calls so that a user can only change own data
-- [ ] simple finance account management
-- [ ] journaling of income and expanses

 goal points for version 0.0.5
 - [ ] calculting saldo over all finance accounts